Kess1Gflex/PCAP-Network-Investigation-Wireshark/README.md

 ### Analyst Observation

-The portal page was successfully retrieved.
+The workstation successfully retrieved the `/portal/` resource and received a valid HTTP `200 OK` response containing HTML content.

+The response identified **nginx** as the web server and included an application-level `X-Request-ID` value (`7f31`), which could potentially support correlation with application-side logs if such evidence were available.

-At this stage, the traffic did not provide sufficient evidence to classify the portal itself as malicious.
+At this stage, the observed HTTP response did not provide sufficient evidence to classify the portal itself as malicious.
+Further investigation of subsequent network activity was required.

 ---